Maths and Physics tuition - substantial price reduction during Corona outbreak for Skype tutorials

 Where do you hold your teaching sessions?

-I ask all students to come to my house in Wirksworth.
+I ask students to come to my house in Wirksworth.
 Parents are welcome to stay in our "room of calm" (no television) with Wi-Fi and free tea/coffee.
+Skype tuition is now available.

 Do you have full DBS clearance, accreditation and insurance?